RichardMidnight/RaspberryPi-notes/README.md

 list wifi AP (may need sudo):  iwlist wlan0 scan | grep ESSID | grep -v '""' | cut -d: -f2 | sort | uniq

-# Update software:
+# Update software:  Generally includes distribution and firmware updates

         sudo apt update

         sudo apt upgrade

-        sudo apt autoremove
+        sudo apt autoremove  (optional)

+        sudo reboot

+# upgrades and autoremove

         sudo apt full-upgrade

+# script to update kernal and firmware

         sudo rpi-update  (only if needed)

-Raspberry pi 400 firmware update
+# Update Firmware Pi4 and up newer?

+Update repositories lists

       sudo apt update

+Fully upgrade your installation

-      sudo apt dist-upgrade
+      sudo apt dist-upgrade -y

+Update Raspberry pi 4 firmware

       sudo apt install rpi-eeprom

       sudo rpi-eeprom-update

+      sudo reboot

+      ref: www.tomshardware.com/how-to/upgrade-pi-os-to-bullseye-from-buster

 Raspberry pi 5 boot nvme

       Make sure your Raspberry Pi 5 firmware is up to date with the 2023-12-06 or later version.
 Software update on the RPi OS should do this for you, but you can force it by running sudo rpi-eeprom-update in the Terminal.

-      If you have updated your firmware and want to boot from the NVMe drive, you might have to get technical and run sudo rpi-eeprom-config --edit from the Terminal and change the BOOT_ORDER to be 0x416 instead of 0x41.
+      If you have updated your firmware and want to boot from the NVMe drive, you might have to get technical and run

+      sudo rpi-eeprom-config --edit

+      from the Terminal and change the BOOT_ORDER to be 0x416 instead of 0x41.

       To enable experimental and not-officially-supported PCIe 3 mode, add the follow line to the [all] section at the end of your Raspberry Pi /boot/config.txt file like this: